 - You will also never go wrong in sharing the word of God with someone.
 There’s power in the word.
 When an immediate answer to a challenge escapes you, politely state, “You’ve given me something to think about there, but I’m confident in what I believe because God’s word tells us…”

 - It is also helpful when faced with a challenging conversation to simply share your testimony and the ways you’ve seen God work in your life.
 Emphasize God’s grace and His power to redeem any sinner (Ephesians 2:8-9; 1 Corinthians 6:9-10).

-For more information on the Koran and the religion of Islam, please check out the documentary DVD, Islam Rising, available in our online store.
+For more information on effectively sharing your faith with non-Christians, please check out the book, Apologetics For A New Generation, available in our online store.